GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 ### General Notice <br> (submitNotice)

 This is a general method that supports submitting all of the above notice types.
 The complex type for the input data consists of all possible data elements across all notice types.
-Users may setup their web service client to use this general method instead of calling the specific methods outlined above.
-The functionality is the same regardless of whether you use this general method, or the specific methods above.
-The valid options for this field are:
+Users may setup their web service client to use this general method instead of calling the specific methods outlined above.  **The functionality is the same regardless of whether you use this general method, or the specific methods above. **

-* PRESOL – for Presolicitation Notices
-* COMBINE – for Combined/Synopsis Notices
-* AWARD – for Award Notices
-* JA – for Justification & Approval (J&A) Notices
-* SRCSGT – for Sources Sought Notices
-* SSALE – for Sale of Surplus Property Notices
-* SNOTE – for Special Notices
-* ITB – for Intent to Bundle Requirements (DoD-Funded) Notices
-* SOL - for Solicitation Notices

 Input Parameter |	Type |	Description
 ------- | ------ | -------